 Install applications on a data disk, not the OS disk.
 Otherwise, you may reach the disk size limit.

-Enable diagnostic logs, including basic health metrics, infrastructure logs, and boot diagnostics.
-Boot diagnostics can help you diagnose a boot failure if your VM gets into a non-bootable state.
+Enable diagnostic logs.
+Include basic health metrics, infrastructure logs, and boot diagnostics.
+Boot diagnostics can help you diagnose a boot failure if your VM gets into a nonbootable state.
 For more information, see Overview of Azure Diagnostic Logs.

-To whitelist or block public IP addresses, add an NSG to the subnet.
+To allow or block public IP addresses, add a network security group to the subnet.
 Block access from malicious users, or allow access only from users who have privilege to access the application.

 Create a custom health probe.
 Load Balancer Health Probes can test either HTTP or TCP.
 If a VM runs an HTTP server, the HTTP probe is a better indicator of health status than a TCP probe.
 For an HTTP probe, use a custom endpoint that reports the overall health of the application, including all critical dependencies.
 For more information, see Azure Load Balancer overview.